Tamor River Expedition

-Tamor and its tributaries drain the glacier of Kanchenjunga, the world’s third highest peak.
-The river is the sixth largest river in Nepal and it seems to have a thrusting power because it is constrained by the valley sides.
+Tamor and its tributaries drain the glacier of Kanchenjunga, the world’s third-highest peak.
+The Tamor river is the sixth-largest river in Nepal and it seems to have a thrusting power because it is constrained by the valley sides.

 Above Dhovan, Tamor and its tributaries have a steep gradient and are probably only of interest to expedition kayakers.
-Nowadays competitive rafters enjoy the challenge and thrilling water on Tamor river.
+Nowadays competitive rafters enjoy the challenge and thrilling water on the Tamor River.
 Tamor River is 130 km and has more than 150 rapids all above class 3 grade.

-The valley its self is very beautiful and unspoiled with relatively few village and little agriculture.
-The valley sides are well wooded, good for camping and plentiful signs of wildlife.
+The valley its self is very beautiful and unspoiled with relatively few villages and little agriculture.
+The valley sides are well wooded, good for camping, and plentiful signs of wildlife.

 Local people are a fascinating collage of tribes and castes.
 Sources quote 27 different languages and dialects being spoken in the one local district.
 Locals don’t see many westerns and are very welcoming.